argumentcomputer/bellpepper/README.md

 directory named `~/.rust-gpu-tools` in your home folder, which contains the compiled binaries of OpenCL kernels used in this repository.

+### Experimental

+The instance aggregation provided by `groth16::aggregate::prove::aggregate_proofs_and_instances()` has not yet been audited so should be used with caution.
+It is not recommended to use instance aggregation in production until it has been audited.

 ## License

 Licensed under either of